The Egg Donor Program at West Coast Egg Donation

 Clearly Defined Fees/Finances

-Our egg donor fees are standard and commensurate with guidelines set by the American Society for Reproductive Medicine.
-Please review our financial information for a complete list of agency and donor fees .
+Our egg donor compensations are standard and commensurate with guidelines set by the American Society for Reproductive Medicine.
+Please review our financial information for a complete list of agency fees, donor compensations and cycle related fees. .
 We have created a list that is concise and comprehensive.

 Looking for an Egg Donor

-Finding a donor egg is as simple as registering to browse our online egg donor database.
-All of our donors have detailed profiles to help you locate the perfect donor to create your new family.
+Finding an egg donor is as simple as registering to browse our online egg donor database.
+All our donors have detailed profiles to help you locate the perfect donor to create your new family.
 Once you have found a donor you would like to use, WCED will contact her to confirm availability and then will set up all required medical and psychological screenings.

 Using Donor Eggs